zikozee/Jpa_hibernate/README.md

 - hence we only need define one Entity and use @SecondaryTable to map the other tables

 ## Many to Many, Many to One
   ### UNI-DIRECTIONAL
   - only the owning side needs to know about the relationship
   - there we will map the, @JoinTable- > joinColumns -> inverseJoinColumns

+  ### BI-DIRECTIONAL
+  - objects can now be queried from both end
+  - we use mappedBy from the non-owning set

+  ### CASCADE FOR MANY_TO_MANY
+  - remember you can configure in both side
+  - never use remove for many to Many
+  - never use Cascade.REMOVE  as this will remove everything since they are related